-To ensure data quality, the total number of unique viewers is available for time periods of up to 90 days.
+For data quality, the total number of unique viewers is available for time periods of up to 90 days.
 You can compare different 90-day timeframes to see changes over time.
 Data for unique viewers is available from August 1, 2017.

-See your Unique viewers data in YouTube Studio beta
+Find Unique viewers data in YouTube Studio

-- In the left menu, click Analytics.
+- In the left Menu, select Analytics.